 The Shopify buy button redirects users off of your website during the checkout process to complete the purchase which can be confusing to your shoppers.

-Meanwhile with the BigCommerce WordPress plugin, the visitor is on your site the entire time and the checkout process is nicely integrated with your existing WordPress blog.
+Meanwhile with the BigCommerce ecommerce plugin, the visitor is on your site the entire time and the checkout process is nicely integrated with your existing WordPress blog.

 This distinction is subtle but it makes a big difference to the customer experience.
 Shopify’s WordPress solution is literally just a “buy button” whereas BigCommerce and Ecwid are integrated solutions.

-Overall, Shopify’s WordPress solution made this list because Shopify is the most popular fully hosted shopping cart platform in the world and it’s well supported by 3rd party developers.
+Overall, Shopify’s WordPress solution made this list because Shopify is the most popular fully hosted ecommerce platform in the world and it’s well supported by 3rd party developers.

-Here’s how I rate the Shopify WordPress plugin on a scale of 1-10 (10 is the best).
+Here’s how I rate the Shopify ecommerce plugin on a scale of 1-10 (10 is the best).

 - Ease Of Use – 7 – Configuring products on Shopify is simple.
 However, you may have to cut and paste pieces of code back and forth from your website which makes adding products a little clunky.